3-minute DIY snow covered pine cones & frosted branches! Easy pinecone crafts for winter, weddings, centerpieces, & Christmas decorations!

-Technique 1: Make DIY snow covered pine cones & branches with salt or epsom salt.
+Technique 1: How to make DIY snow covered pine cones & branches with salt or epsom salt.

-This fun and fast technique is great for use indoors, or outdoors protected from rain.
+This fun and fast technique is great for use indoors, or outdoors where it’s protected from rain.

 REALLY HELPFUL TIP: the difference between salt and epsom salt is that if you use them on fresh branches, epson salt ( or the technique 2 & 3 ) works better because salt can discolor the green foliage after a few days.
 On pine cones or dry elements, salt works great.

 The snow is in your kitchen!
 You can use Epsom salt, regular salt or kosher salt.
 We used Morton Coarse Kosher Salt here because the larger flakes look beautiful as snow. ( See REALLY HELPFUL TIP above on the differences!)

 You will also need any craft glue that dries clear, like Elmers glue, or mod podge ( I used the original matte version here)

 The key to success here is to work quickly so you can apply the “snow” before the glue starts to dry.